siddddd17/ackaudit/README.md

   never reaches the solver.
 If real vision models never hit this path, that is a scope limit rather than a bug.
 - **Scale untested.** Only 4-layer models, n up to 48.
 Whether heterogeneity keeps rising with depth is unmeasured.
-- **"True peak" is a simulation**, not a measured allocator high-water mark.
-  Validating against `torch.cuda.max_memory_allocated()` is the one step that needs a GPU, and it decides whether any of this corresponds to reality.
+- **Why llama and BERT differ is unexplained.** The chain-length hypothesis above is untested.
+Counting live unsaved predecessors per recomputed node in the actual plans would confirm or kill it.
-- **`aot_eager` backend only.** Fusion under `inductor` changes which nodes are recomputable.
+- **`aot_eager` backend only.** Fusion under `inductor` changes which nodes are recomputable, and may remove the effect entirely.
+Untested.

 ## Layout